ReactiveX/RxSwift/README.md

 iOS 7 is little tricky, but it can be done.
 The main problem is that iOS 7 doesn't support dynamic frameworks.

+These are the steps to include RxSwift/RxCocoa projects in an iOS7 project

-RxSwift/RxCocoa projects have no external dependencies so it should come down to just manually including all of the `.swift`, `.m`, `.h` files in build target.
+* RxSwift/RxCocoa projects have no external dependencies so just manually including all of the `.swift`, `.m`, `.h` files in build target should import all of the necessary source code.

-**If you are including `RxCocoa` project you should also find replace `import RxSwift` with `` because now you aren't using modules.**

-Is someone knows a smarter way to do this, please share.
+You can either do that by copying the files manually or using git submodules.

+* Add `RX_NO_MODULE` as a custom Swift preprocessor flag

+Go to your target's `Build Settings > Swift Compiler - Custom Flags` and add `-D RX_NO_MODULE`

+* Include `RxCocoa.h` in your bridging header

+If you already have a bridging header, adding `#import "RxCocoa.h"` should be sufficient.

+If you don't have a bridging header, you can go to your target's `Build Settings > Swift Compiler - Code Generation > Objective-C Bridging Header` and point it to `[path to RxCocoa.h parent directory]/RxCocoa.h`.

 ## Feature comparison with other frameworks